 “The private sector already drives much of Nigeria’s technology innovation,” one senior official said at the event.
 “What government must do is create the right environment-policy clarity, data protection frameworks and openness to collaboration-to ensure AI solutions deliver public value.”

 The emphasis on synergy reflects a broader shift in the role of government, from direct developer of technology to enabler and regulator.
-Rather than building proprietary systems, Lagos is seeking to leverage private-sector capabilities while providing oversight to ensure ethical use of AI, protection of citizens’ data and alignment with public interest.
+Rather than building proprietary systems, Lagos is seeking to leverage private-sector capabilities while providing oversight to ensure the ethical use of AI, the protection of citizens’ data, and alignment with the public interest.

 Industry stakeholders at the forum welcomed the approach, noting that clearer collaboration frameworks could unlock investment, support local startups and create new high-value digital jobs.
 They also cautioned that trust, transparency and regulatory certainty would be essential for sustained partnerships.

 Analysts say the success of Lagos’ strategy will depend on execution.
-While partnerships can speed up innovation, weak governance structures could expose public systems to risks such as data misuse, vendor lock-in or unequal access to technology.
+While partnerships can accelerate innovation, weak governance structures can expose public systems to risks such as data misuse, vendor lock-in, or unequal access to technology.
 As a result, experts argue that strong institutional capacity and accountability mechanisms must accompany any AI rollout.

 As Lagos advances its AI agenda, its approach is likely to attract national attention.
-Given the state’s influence on Nigeria’s economic and policy landscape, its experiment with private-sector
+Given the state’s influence on Nigeria’s economic and policy landscape, its experiment with the private sector